uf-mil/mil/docs/design/petri_net/petri_net.rst

 How They Used in MIL?
 ---------------------

-The ``mil_petri_net_missions`` package is a concurrnet programming framework where the programmer builds a concurrent program by describing a petri net in terms of a tranditional program.
+The ``mil_petri_nets`` package is a concurrnet programming framework where the programmer builds a concurrent program by describing a petri net in terms of a tranditional program.

 This is the exact inverse of what is tranditionally done with modeling languages where the program would be described in terms of a petri net after it is written.